villivald/create-react-app-blog/posts/2024-02-15-100-days-of-swiftui.md

 #### Day 7: Functions, parameters, and return values

 It is a wrap for the first week of the course.
 Today's lesson was an introduction to functions in Swift.
 I learned the basic syntax, as well as some handy tricks, such as omitting the `return` keyword for single-expression functions, using external parameter names, and skipping the parameter label with `_`.

+#### Day 8: Default values, throwing functions, and checkpoint 4

+##### &&

+#### Day 9: Closures, passing functions into functions, and checkpoint 5

+Days 8 and 9 were all about functions and closures.
+These parts were packed with new information, and I learned a lot of new things, though I am unsure if I remember all of them.
+Especially the part about closures felt a bit tricky, and I will probably need to revisit it later.
+However, it feels like a powerful feature, so I also used it in the latest checkpoint assignment to chain a couple of functions together - `let formattedNumbers = luckyNumbers.filter {$0 % 2 != 0}.sorted {$0 < $1}.map {"\($0) is a lucky number"}`.

 ---